 Installing Enscape for the first time should be simple and straight forward.
 However, for best results we recommend that, before installing Enscape, you should make sure that your CAD software is not open and that you also have the user rights to install software on your Windows operating system.
 You can then simply open and run the Enscape.msi installer from the location on your machine that it was downloaded to.

 If this is not the first time that you have installed Enscape and you have a version of Enscape prior to version 2.6 installed, we highly recommend that you uninstall that version, remembering to move any files you wish to keep to a temporary location before uninstalling.
 It would also be advised that you reboot the machine before running the version 2.6 installer.

 When installing Enscape for the first time, the initial screen will request that you agree to the End-User License Agreement (EULA).
-The ‘I accept the terms in the License Agreement’ checkbox needs to be checked, allowing the Install and Advanced button to become available.
+The ‘I accept the terms in the License Agreement’ checkbox needs to be checked, allowing the Install button to become available.
 You can also print the EULA via the Print button, or you can choose to press the Cancel button if you do not want to proceed with the installation.

-Advanced and Install button activated
+Install button activated